Swapnil-ingle/Swapnil-ingle.github.io/linux_flavors.md

 ## Kali Linux

 Interested in hacking!?
-Kali Linux is a flavor distinctly useful for exploiting security.
+Kali Linux is a flavor distinctly useful for exploiting security vulnerabilities.
 "Kali Linux is an open source project that is maintained and funded by Offensive Security, a provider of world-class information security training and penetration testing services."